ppeelen/PPTopSlideMenu/README.md

 If you would like the statusbar to disapear, add the `View controller-based status bar appearance` value to your Info.plist and set it to `NO`.

 ##Todo
-Currencly, panning is not yet enabled.
+Currently, panning is not yet enabled.
 It is, however, added to the code from `MFSlideMenu`.

-Warning!
+Notice!
 The TopSlideMenu is made quickly as a test for one of my own apps and needs refactoring.